Ten Incredible Australian Islands for When You Want to Get Off the Mainland

 This island is a 90-minute ferry ride from Barrack Street Jetty, Perth, or 25 minutes from Fremantle.
-Like Kangaroo Island, Rottnest has given a big dose of much-needed love to our wild creatures, particularly quokkas, which now number 12,000 or so.
+Like Kangaroo Island, Rottnest has given a big dose of much-needed love to Australia's wild creatures, particularly quokkas, which now number 12,000 or so.
 Dedicate some time to spotting them (though please don't go touching, patting or feeding), before visiting pristine beaches, such as The Basin, where you'll find an underwater playground, and Little Parakeet Bay, backdropped by striking rock formations.

 PHILLIP ISLAND, VIC